NacklessK/WarioWare-Computed/README.md

 # THIS PROJECT IS UNFINISHED
 This is an unfinished version of a WarioWare fangame on GMS2 I was making.
-Feel free to use it for your own WarioWare fangame as long you credit me.
+Feel free to use it for your own WarioWare fangame as long you credit me as Cirta.
 Since this is unfinished and also my first real game project, expect bugs and bad code.